Link to our HOME page

 An area of land comprising the Exmouth Peninsular, and Cape Range.
 The cape was named in 1818 by P.P.
 King.
 It did have an alternate name, Cape Murat, given by Nicolas Baudin but it was King's choice of name that was adopted.

-Bordered on the west by Ningaloo Reef, and on the east by Exmouth Gulf.
-Areas of interest include Coral Bay, Ningaloo Marine Park, Cape Range National Park, Exmouth town site, Kailis Fisheries, Vlamingh Head lighthouse, Milyering Visitor Centre, Yardie Creek, and the canyons which are accessed from the Exmouth road.
+The cape is bordered on the west by Ningaloo Reef, and on the east by Exmouth Gulf.
+Areas of interest include Coral Bay, Ningaloo Marine Park, Cape Range National Park, Exmouth town site, Kailis Fisheries, Vlamingh Head lighthouse, Milyering Visitor Centre, Yardie Creek, and the canyons that are accessed from the Exmouth road.

 The Range was once part of an ocean floor and it contains a large number of marine fossils.